 The red grape variety comes from France.
-There are around 80 synonyms, the most important alphabetically grouped by country are Refosco (confusingly in California ); Angelique, Argillet, Argilliere, Begeain, Begean, Bon Savoyan, Chétouan, Chétuan, Chintuan, Cintuan, Grand Chétuan, Grand Syrah, Maldoux, Mandoux, Persia, Petite Persaigne, Plant Maldoux, Savoyan, Syrah Grosse ( France ); Gros Rouge ( Switzerland ).
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Douce Noire.
+There are around 80 synonyms, the most important of which are grouped alphabetically by country: Refosco (confusingly in California ); Angelique, Argillet, Argilliere, Begeain, Begean, Bon Savoyan, Chétouan, Chétuan, Chintuan, Cintuan, Grand Chétuan, Grosse Syrah, Maldoux, Mandoux, Persagne, Petite Persaigne, Plant Maldoux, Savoyan, Syrah Grosse ( France ); Gros Rouge ( Switzerland ).
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Douce Noire.
 Genouillet.
 MILGRANET.
 Persan.
 Refosco dal Peduncolo Rosso or Syrah be confused.

-According to a hypothesis, it is at Mondeuse Noire to a descendant of Pliny the Elder (23-79) Allobrogica act.
-But missing historical or botanical evidence.
-According to 2012 done DNA analysis she is from a supposedly natural cross between Mondeuse Blanche x Tressot Noir emerged.
+According to a hypothesis, Mondeuse Noire is a descendant of the Pliny the Elder (23-79) Allobrogica act.
+However, historical or botanical evidence is missing.
+According to 2012 DNA analysis is from a presumably natural cross between Mondeuse Blanche x Tressot Noir emerged.
 However, this is based on only 19 DNA markers (see under molecular Genetics ).
 The sorts Mornen Noir and servanin are direct descendants through probably natural crosses.
-A color mutation is Mondeuse Grise, Mondeuse Noire was also crossing partner of the new breed Calzin,
+A color mutation is Mondeuse grise, Mondeuse Noire was also a crossing partner of the new breed Calzin,

-The medium-maturing vine is sensitive to drought, as well as prone to chlorosis. mites and both mildews, It produces tannin-stressed, strong-colored, high-alcohol red wines with a slightly bitter cherry flavor, which have aging potential.
+The medium-ripening vine is sensitive to drought, as well as prone to chlorosis. mites and both mildews, It produces tannin-emphasized, colorful, alcohol-rich red wines with a slightly bitter cherry aroma, which have aging potential.
 The variety was first mentioned in 1731 under the name Maldoux.
-She is in the region Savoy in the two areas Bugey and Vin de Savoie authorized.
+It is in the region Savoy in the two areas Bugey and Vin de Savoie authorized.
 After a decline in the 1970s, it now occupies in France again 296 hectares of vineyards.

-Small stocks exist in the Switzerland and in Italy (in DOC wine Sicilia approved) with four hectares each.
-In California was / is mistakenly named Refosco guided.
-Here she is often together with Syrah grown.
-There are therefore only inaccurate estimates of about 40 hectares.
+There are small stocks in the Switzerland and in Italy (in DOC wine Sicilia approved) with four hectares each.
+In California was / is incorrectly named Refosco guided.
+Here she is often with Syrah grown.
+Therefore, there are only inaccurate estimates with about 40 hectares.
 In Australia ( Rutherglen ) it is cultivated on one hectare.
-In 2010, a total of 303 hectares were designated (Kym Anderson ).
+In 2010, a total of 303 hectares were designated (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012